kalaluthien/proxylab/README.md

 >    your textbook.
 You may make any changes you like to these files.
 >    And you may create and handin any additional files you like.

-* echoserver.c, echoclient.c
+* echo.h, echo.c, echoserver.c, echoclient.c
->    Echo client and server for brand new Lab.
+>    Echo client and server files for brand new Lab.

 * README.md
 >    This file